fltman/dyslexiareader/replit.md

 # Overview

 TheReader is a dyslexia-friendly web application that helps users scan text from books and images, converting them to speech with synchronized highlighting.
-The application provides a full-stack solution with mobile-first design, AI-powered text detection using OpenAI GPT-4o, and text-to-speech capabilities via ElevenLabs.
+The application provides a full-stack solution with mobile-first design, AI-powered text detection using Google Cloud Vision API for precise OCR coordination (with OpenAI GPT-4o fallback), and text-to-speech capabilities via ElevenLabs.
 It's specifically designed for people with dyslexia, featuring accessibility-first principles including high contrast, large touch targets, OpenDyslexic font, and reduced motion support.

 # User Preferences